goreleaser/goreleaser/docs/160-artifactory.md

 ### Target

-The `target` is the final URL of _without_ the binary name.
+The `target` is the URL to upload the artifacts to (_without_ the name of the artifact).

-A configuration for `goreleaser` with the target
+An example configuration for `goreleaser` in upload mode `binary` with the target can look like

 ```
 http://artifacts.company.com:8081/artifactory/example-repo-local/{{ .ProjectName }}/{{ .Version }}/{{ .Os }}/{{ .Arch }}{{ if .Arm }}{{ .Arm }}{{ end }}
 ```

-will result in a final deployment like
+and will result in a final deployment like

 ```
 http://artifacts.company.com:8081/artifactory/example-repo-local/goreleaser/1.0.0/Darwin/x86_64/goreleaser